Best Things to Do in Sydney — A Local's Guide 2026

 The harbour's best kept secret

 The single most underrated spot in Sydney.
-Shark Beach sits below bushland in Vaucluse — shark-netted, calm, crystal clear — with a direct view back to the Opera House and Harbour Bridge that almost nobody knows about.
-Go on a weekday morning and you'll have it almost entirely to yourself.
+Nielsen Park sits in bushland in Vaucluse, at the end of a road that most tourists never take.
+Shark Beach sits below the trees — shark-netted, calm, extraordinarily clear — with a direct view back to the Opera House and Harbour Bridge that almost nobody knows about.
+On a weekday morning in autumn you can arrive and have it almost entirely to yourself.

 Manly